|Triplet Arp 274 [Courtesy NASA]

 And in the same vein, many of the "new atheist" writers also consider their work to be important new scholarship that deserves to be taken seriously.
 See Atheists.

-But numerous scholars argue otherwise, pointing out that none of this literature has passed peer review.
+But numerous scholars argue otherwise, pointing out that little of this literature, from either camp, has passed peer review.
+Here is some background.

 Peer review in scientific research